orsenthil/senthil.learntosolveit.com/posts/2017/04/23/performance-orientation-vs-mastery-orientation.rst

 **Mr. Han:** Just tell me, Xiao Dre, why?
 Why do you need to go back out there so badly?

 **Dre Parker:** Because I'm still scared.
 And no matter what happens tonight, when I leave, I don't want to be scared anymore.

-This dialogue highlights the importance of overcoming personal fears and challenges for self-growth, rather than seeking external validation.

-I also came across an insightful article titled ["Awesome By Proxy: Addicted to Fake Achievement"](http://www.pixelpoppers.com/2009/11/awesome-by-proxy-addicted-to-fake.html).
-The author reflects on how they were choosing games that provided a false sense of achievement and how they decided to change their approach after introspection.

-> We humans are remarkably adept at finding ways to lie to ourselves, and ways to be self-destructive.

-This quote serves as a reminder to critically evaluate our actions and motivations, ensuring they align with genuine growth and learning.

-Mastery orientation encourages us to focus on the journey of learning and self-improvement, rather than being fixated on external rewards or recognition.